 Once upon a time there was a family of backslidden church members.
-They had once been very active in church but lately had fallen away completely.
 The family consisted of a father and three sons.
+They had all once been very active in church but lately had fallen away completely.

-Many people had visited the family and asked them to come back to church.
-The pastor had paid them a call, as had the deacons.
-But all the visiting, counseling, encouraging, and rebuking had produced no effect upon the family.
+Many people visited the family and asked them to come back to church.
+That list of visitors included not only the pastor but also the deacons.
+Unfortunately, however, all the visiting, counseling, encouraging, and rebuking produced no effect upon either the father or any of the three sons.

-One day when the boys were working in the field, a big rattlesnake raised up and bit the middle son.
-The young man became very sick, and the doctor was called.
-Unfortunately, the prognosis was not good.
-The doctor said, “About all we can do now is pray for him.”
+One day when the sons were working in the field, a big rattlesnake raised up and bit the middle son.
+The boy became very sick, and the doctor was called.
+The doctor did what he could, but the prognosis was not good.
+He said, “About all we can do now is pray for this young man.”

 He prayed, “Oh wise and all-knowing Father, we thank thee for Thou hast sent this rattlesnake to bite this young man in order to bring him to his senses.
 He has not been inside the church house for a long time now, and it is doubtful that he has in all that time felt the need for prayer.
 Now we trust that this will prove a valuable lesson to him and that it will lead to genuine repentance.”